sueddeutsche/editron/docs/howto-write-plugin.md

 # How To Write A Plugin

-An overview of the plugin api is described in [doc-plugin](./doc-plugin.md)
+An overview of the plugin API is described in [doc-plugin](./doc-plugin.md)

-> The following example describes an implementation for the SelectionPlugin in Typescript.
+> The following example describes an implementation for the [SelectionPlugin](../src/plugin/selectionplugin/index.ts) in Typescript.
 The goal is to make an editor selectable, so it is highlighted and exposes an _selection-hook_ for further consumption.
 You can refer to the full implementation in [SelectionPlugin](../src/plugin/selectionplugin/index.ts).

-Using typescript, we start defining our plugin-options to expose our _selection-hooks_
+Using Typescript, we start defining our plugin-options type to expose our _selection-hooks_

 ```ts
 type SelectionPluginOptions = {